 OLTP supports only those operations that are already defined.
-For example, In the case of online airline booking, we need to book an airline which is related to insertion in the database.
+For example, In the case of online airline booking, we need to book an airline that is related to insertion in the database.
 OLTP ensures the availability in the cart and concurrency in case a large number of users are accessing the same website at the same time.
 This is done using the following characteristics of OLTP:-

 - 3NF databases – It uses fully normalized databases to ensure the consistency and optimization of all the transactional tasks.

-- Updation of databases is directly accessible to end users.
+- Updation of databases is directly accessible to end-users.

 - A small number of records – It processes only a handful of records only.
 For example – ‘Retrieving the money from ATM.’

 - Maintaining historical data- It stores the records of the last few days or a week to successfully perform the transactions.